Trix evolved from two tin toy companies, one founded in 1838 by Johann Haffner, the other in 1899 by Andreas Förtner.

 Bassett-Lowke under the brand name

-'Twin Train Table Railway', initially using German outline models painted in British colours
+'Twin Train Table Railway', initially using German outline models painted in British colors

 from 1935 onwards.
 The early models were relatively crude but became more realistic following new designs